gsylvie/git-reverse.sh/README.md

 ![Repo with reversed chronology](https://bit-booster.com/git-reverse/reversed.png)

-Then this is your script.
+Then this is the script for you.

 This script can also help teams trying to work with pull requests from [Merlin the Magician](https://en.wikipedia.org/wiki/Merlin) or [Benjamin Button](https://blog.pinboard.in/2016/10/benjamin_button_reviews_the_new_macbook_pro/).